vseguip/Sweet/README.md

 Adding contacts in the phone is also supported and will be accordingly uploaded to the server.
-As of now this is a little bit cumbersome: one must first add a contact to this acccount.
+As of now this is a little bit cumbersome: one must first add a contact to this account.
 The stock android editor will only allow you to put the first and last name.
 After doing this you need to perform a sync which will add the needed profile entry to the contact.
 You can the proceed as usual.